LA Confidential (1997)

 What at first seems to be a slow night at a police station turns weird and then violent when a mysterious man is brought in who sees the sins of the other inmates and officers.

 This is a really effective, slow-moving horror film for the first hour.
-The last half-hour changes tone and becomes funny.
-It’s definitely worth watching, but I don’t quite understand it.
-Some day, maybe.
+The last half-hour changes tone and becomes funny and over-the-top.
+With a twisted happy ending.

 13 February 2020